SeanWu25/AutoMedPrompt/README.md

 # Automating Prompt Engineering for Medicine

 Prompt engineering is key to enhancing the performance of large language models (LLMs).
 Traditional methods, while effective, often rely on manual effort or require adding additional information to the context window.
-This project introduces a novel automated framework, using **TextGrad**, to optimize LLMs for medical benchmarks with minimal intervention.
+This project introduces a novel automated framework, using **TextGrad**, to automate LLM prompt engineering with minimal intervention.

 ## About the Project

 This framework streamlines prompt engineering by automating the process.
 Traditional in-context learning, which typically involves providing a few examples, may not effectively leverage broader dataset trends to optimize prompts.
-Our framework addresses this limitation by analyzing textual gradients across the entire dataset to identify specific improvements.
-We evaluate its effectiveness within the medical domain through rigorous testing on established benchmarks such as MedQA, MedMCQA, PubMedQA, and the medical subset of MMLU.
+Our framework addresses this limitation by analyzing textual gradients across multiple training examples to identify specific improvements to the prompt.
 ## Methodology

 The core of the project is **TextGrad**, a powerful package that optimizes multi-stage LLM agents by backpropagating textual gradients.
 This innovative approach allows for the systematic refinement of prompts, improving their effectiveness across a variety of tasks.